Your Billing Rights

 - A finance charge will be applied to unpaid student accounts from the first day of classes until the outstanding balance is paid in full.
 The amount of this charge is determined by applying a rate of 1 percent per month to the “average daily balance” of your account.
 The annual percentage rate corresponds to 12 percent.

-- The “average daily balance” is calculated by looking at the beginning balance of your account, which includes any unpaid tuition and fees, each day.
+- The “average daily balance” is calculated by looking at the beginning balance of your account, which includes any unpaid tuition and other student charges, each day.
 We then add a new charge to your account and subtract any payments or credits made to your account to determine the daily balance.
 The daily balances for the billing cycle are added up and divided by the total number of days in the cycle to determine the “average daily balance.”

 - You will be held responsible for all associated charges including any attorney’s fees of up to one-third of the balance to the full extent permitted by law if your account is referred for collection.

-- The University reserves the right to withhold registration material and all information regarding the record of any student who is in arrears in the payment of tuition, fees, loans, or other charges (including charges for interest, housing, dining, or other activities) or for as long as any arrears remain.
+- The University reserves the right to withhold registration material and all information regarding the record of any student who is in arrears in the payment of tuition, loans, or other charges (including charges for interest, housing, dining, or other activities) or for as long as any arrears remain.